Description

 As per the nomenclature change in the US Navy after World War II, the Mark 37 designation was for the mounting, not the gun itself.
 The gun went through four major revisions.
 The Mark 23 was a prototype used to test the operation of fully-automatic firing.
 The Mark 24 was similar but slightly lighter.
 The Mark 25 used a rapid-fire horizontal-wedge breech.
 The Mark 26 was the service version and was a water cooled monobloc tube and liner with a horizontally sliding breech mechanism.
 The liner was secured at the breech end by a liner locking ring.
 The tube had twelve grooves on the inside to circulate coolant.
 The coolant circulated from a reservoir at the base of the central column, being pumped to the recoil brake and transfer mechanism and then to the breech of the gun.
 From the breech, the coolant traveled to the muzzle through the coolant grooves in the tube and at the muzzle passed through a collector ring and was returned via external piping along the top of the barrel to the reservoir.
 The liner on this last Mark had a three caliber smoothbore section near the muzzle (Probertised) to reduce loss of velocity and to act as a flash suppressor.
 The breechblock opened mechanically as the gun recoiled and closed automatically as soon as the next round was loaded.
 The barrel is attached to the breech ring by interrupted threads (bayonet joint) and can be removed without dismounting the gun.

 Two mountings from USS Norfolk (DL-1) still survive and were originally on display at the Recruit Training Center (RTC) Orlando, Florida.
-After the center closed in the mid-1990s, they were moved and are currently on display at the Boca Raton Community High School in Florida.
+After the center closed in the mid-1990s, they were moved to the Boca Raton Community High School in Florida.
+The two mounts were later moved to Naval Station Norfolk in 2020.

 Gun Characteristics